 Telehealth Nutrition Services Network Grant Program

-This funding opportunity provides financial support to various organizations for developing telehealth networks that deliver nutrition services aimed at preventing and managing chronic diseases, particularly in underserved and rural communities.
+This funding opportunity provides financial support to a variety of organizations for developing telehealth networks that deliver essential nutrition services aimed at preventing and managing chronic diseases in underserved and rural communities.

 Award Range